 Shaping Equitable Noncommunicable Disease and Injury Priorities

-Developing a Science of Integration
+Developing a Science of Integration for Global Health Equity

 The PGNCDSC partners with implementers around the world to develop and evaluate innovative strategies for NCDI control.
-In 2011, the PGNCDSC collaborated with Partners In Health (PIH) to publish The PIH Guide to Chronic Care Integration for Endemic NCDs, based on 5 years of initial experience with NCD program development in Rwanda.
+In 2011, the PGNCDSC collaborated with Partners In Health (PIH) to publish The PIH Guide to Chronic Care Integration for Endemic NCDs based on five years of initial experience with NCD program development in Rwanda.